 Sport also plays a significant part in school life.
 We have a varied programme supported by committed staff and played by dedicated students, with many wishing to represent their school.
 MGS students have gone on to represent their country in their chosen sport but, even if not destined to be a future international sportsperson, all students are encouraged to participate to the very best of their ability.
-Our current building project, finishing in Autumn 2013, is a new sports hall which will hopefully be followed by a 3G all-weather pitch.
+Our current building project, finishing in Summer 2018, is a new sports pavilion which will hopefully be followed by a 3G all-weather pitch.
 To support performing arts at MGS we recently opened our new Performing Arts Centre which houses a large drama/performance space, music and music technology classrooms, four practice rooms and a recording studio.

-The flagship of our enrichment programme, the Combined Cadet Force, was established 106 years ago.
+The flagship of our enrichment programme, the Combined Cadet Force, was established 111 years ago.
 Over 250 students take part in the Army, Navy and Air Force contingents and learn much about camaraderie, service and leadership.
-Our CCF students are always a credit to us; the RAF Section regularly wins the RAF National Ground Training Competition and our Army Section won the Brigade Patrol Competition in 2010.
+Our CCF students are always a credit to us; the RAF Section regularly competes in the RAF Royal Air Squadron Trophy Training Competition and our Army Section won the Brigade Patrol Competition in 2010.
 All sections have the opportunity to attend summer camps and other training takes place throughout the year.

 Our charitable nature deserves a special mention, having been identified by both staff and students as a core value.
-Over the last two years we have raised over £25,000 for a variety of good causes and were in the top 100 schools for raising the highest amount for the bi-annual Sport Relief Day in March 2012.
+Over the last five years we have raised over £75,000 for a variety of good causes and were in the top 100 schools for raising the highest amount for the bi-annual Sport Relief Day in March 2012.